sandeepmistry/df1-browser/README.md

 http://127.0.0.1:8080

-6) Wait for df1 to be discovered and graph to update
+6) Wait for df1 to be discovered and graph to update (see browser console for progress)